MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 1. Select **Next**.

     A warning is issued if the domain controller / AD FS server / AD CS or dedicated server does not meet the minimum hardware requirements for the installation.
-The warning doesn't prevent you from selecting **Next**, and proceeding with the installation.
-It can still be the right option for the installation of Defender for Identity in a small lab test environment where less room for data storage is required.
+The warning doesn't prevent you from selecting **Next** and proceeding with the installation, which might still be the right option.
+For example, you'll need less room for data storage when installing a small lab test environment.

     For production environments, we highly recommend working with Defender for Identity's [capacity planning](capacity-planning.md) guide to make sure your domain controllers or dedicated servers meet the necessary requirements.